 Friday, July 18, 2008

-Cuba is a bit of an enigma for many people.
+Cuba is an enigma for many people.
 For some, it is a socialist country, dedicated to the world revolution.
-For others it is simply a beautiful, but poor holiday destination.
+For others it is simply a beautiful, but poor, holiday destination.

 Che Guevara, the face on a million t-shirts, is of course the revolutionary most associated with this island.
 His life has been the subject of many biographies and much comment.
 He is an icon for millions of people who want a world free of poverty and oppression.
 Mike Gonzalez's book is an important work - not simply because it is about finding out who the "real" Che is.
 But more because it is about asking difficult questions that will help inform today's struggles to change the world.

 Despite his association with armed Guerilla uprisings and revolution, for most of his short life (he died just short of his 40th birthday) he wasn't political in any meaningful way.
 Growing up in Argentina in the period that he did - he was surrounded by political events and it seems his parents had communist party sympathies.
 But it was only later on, around the time he finishes his university medical studies that he shows a definite turn towards radical ideas.

 Falling in with a group of radicals around Fidel Castro, and seeing the suppression by US imperialism of various attempts to challenge it's power (particularly in Guatemala), Che becomes convinced of the ability of a small band of dedicated Guerilla fighters to topple oppressive regimes and bring about radical change.
 As he develops his ideas, he comes to see himself as a communist - reading the works of Karl Marx and increasingly identifying with the Soviet Union.
 Fidel Castro, on the other hand, the man who comes to symbolise Cuba for the rest of the century though, is clearly far from an explicit identification with Communism, only later developing these ideas himself to improve economic links with the USSR.